 - Battery lasts 2 to 5 days depending on usage

-- Tracker housing feels less premium than Fi
+- Tracker housing feels cheaper than the Fi

-Our verdict: The best value GPS tracker on this list, especially if you need international coverage.
+My verdict: The best value GPS tracker I tested.
+It's especially smart if you need international coverage on a budget.

 Price: $129.99 + $8.99/month